kristiyanpts/UBUY/README.md

 # UBUY

-UBUY is a React CRUD application built as a final project for the course ReactJS October 2023 @SoftUni.
+UBUY is a React CRUD application.
 UBUY is an online marketplace/e-commerce website that can help you sell all of your unnecessary appliances and things in general.
 The application is fully responsive, so you can use it from any device!

 # 1. Technical Description
 ### UBUY was built using with: